Eric-Chung-0511/Learning-Record/Data Science Projects/README.md

 * I've also explored more complex models, such as **Support Vector Machine (SVM)**, **Random Forest**, and **Gradient Boosting Machines (GBM)**.
 These are advanced methods for tackling complex nonlinear problems.

-  - **Support Vector Machine (SVM)** is a powerful supervised learning algorithm used primarily for classification and regression challenges.
+  - **Support Vector Machine (SVM)**, is a powerful supervised learning algorithm used primarily for classification and regression challenges.
 SVM operates by identifying the optimal hyperplane in a high-dimensional space that best separates different classes.
 This is achieved through the maximization of the margin between data points of the classes, making SVM particularly effective in high dimensional spaces.

-  - **Random Forest** is an ensemble learning technique that builds multiple decision trees and merges them together to obtain a more accurate and stable prediction.
+  - **Random Forest**, is an ensemble learning technique that builds multiple decision trees and merges them together to obtain a more accurate and stable prediction.
 It works by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
 Random Forest is known for its robustness against overfitting, especially in cases where the dataset is very large.

   - **Gradient Boosting Machines (GBM)**, These techniques build the model in stages, and generalize them by allowing optimization of an arbitrary differentiable loss function. **XGBoost**, an extension of gradient boosting, provides a scalable and efficient implementation of gradient boosting that has proven effective across a variety of data science competitions and challenges.